jledun/io-applications/README.md

 Empty MVC project including :

 * a fresh start of loopback API with local auth and loopback-sdk-builder set without realtime application
-* a fresh start of an Angular 4 / bootstrap 4 application with complete loopback sdk at start
+* a fresh start of an Angular 7 / Angular Material 7 application including loopback authentication and basic users management
+* a fresh start of a nodeRED application

 ## Why ?

-To start a brand new MVC application, node.js and loopback on the server, Angular 4+ for front view.
+To start a brand new MVC application, node.js and loopback on the server, Angular 7+ for front view and nodeRED ready to run.

 I'll try to add standards modules for fields, tables, buttons and every needed thing after commissionnings.